-Two shaggy manes are just
+Two shaggy manes just

-popping up along side Hunter Creek.
+popping up alongside Hunter Creek.

 We find them most often in gravelly areas by road sides, in late summer or fall.
-Less frequently, we’ll see them in grassy areas, but always (at least in our experience) in hard ground, as opposed to the loose stuff in which we encounter chantrelles and other fall favorites.
+Less frequently, we’ll see them in grassy areas, but always (at least in our experience) in hard ground, as opposed to the loose stuff in which we encounter chanterelles and other fall favorites.
 They are striking mushrooms, tall and photogenic.
 The caps are described as “conic” in some of the literature, but that doesn’t seem to us to be quite right, except in older specimens that are already too deteriorated to gather.
 Rather, the caps are more like a tall, somewhat pointed oval, covered with frilly, lacy scales.
 They are normally off-white when fresh and prime, aging quickly to gray and black, often releasing a blackish, ink-like substance that you will be happier not getting on you.
 As a footnote, though, we purchased a lovely painting some years ago from a gifted artist and fellow member of the Puget Sound Mycological Society portraying Shaggy Manes which used shaggy mane ink as the medium!

 The point is that Shaggy Manes deteriorate very quickly, so if you gather them for the table, choose only truly prime specimens, refrigerate them as quickly as possible, and serve them that night or, at the latest, the next.
-Otherwise they will almost surely have started to ink.
+Otherwise, they will almost surely have started to ink.

-This photographs shows the various stages
+This photograph shows the various stages

 that the shaggy manes move through, from "bud" to "inky cap".

 I will share a story of an experience we had with Shaggy Manes some twenty years ago that was so shocking, we still laugh about it.
 Mary had gathered a few near her office, but after she got them home she realized they were a little deteriorated, and decided not to serve them after all.
 Instead, she put them in a small herb garden we had outside, growing chives, rosemary, basil, marjoram, mint and the like.
 Her thought was that perhaps the spores would drop and bear fruit there in the future, a not illogical idea.
-The next morning, she looked out at her herb garden, and was shocked to see The mushrooms still there, but literally every green thing in the garden laying flat on the ground, stone dead.
+The next morning, she looked out at her herb garden, and was shocked to see the mushrooms still there, but literally every green thing in the garden laying flat on the ground, stone dead.
 We have no idea what conclusions to draw from this experience, but at a minimum, it tells you how not to discard unwanted Shaggy Manes!

 Shaggy Manes are among several members of the family called “Inky Caps” and share a family resemblance.
 For most pickers, though, only one of this family is called Inky Cap, and that is Coprinus Atramentarius.
 It starts out dusky gray, and like the Shaggy Mane, ages quickly.
-Why this should interest you is that Inky Caps (C. Atramentarius) are used in the making of antabuse, a powerful drug that sickens people who then consume alcohol.
-The drug is sometimes used in the treatment of alcoholism.
-A similar (but milder!) reaction has been reported by some who have eaten Shaggy Manes with alcohol, so caution is advised the first time you eat this mushroom in combination with your favorite adult beverage.

 One other caution.
 Shaggy Manes often grow beside roads that are heavily traveled.
 It is always wise to think for a moment about where you are picking a mushroom you intend to eat.
-Well-travelled roads are likely to have had all kinds of stuff (oil, transmission fluid, and anti-freeze, for example) leaked onto their surface; when it rains, these pollutants get washed to the shoulders, where it can sink in and become a part of what you are thinking about picking.
+Well-traveled roads are likely to have had all kinds of stuff (oil, transmission fluid, and anti-freeze, for example) leaked onto their surface; when it rains, these pollutants get washed to the shoulders, where it can sink in and become a part of what you are thinking about picking.
 Areas that are likely to be sprayed with herbicides are another consideration.
 Our intention is not to scare you off eating a fine edible that is considered choice by most people, but rather to remind you to always be thoughtful in your mushroom gathering – and eating!